 - Eat healthy, nutritious food (include more greens)

-- Avoid any food that triggers the testosterone level (such as junk food and stick to organic meat, as it is a common knowledge that chickens are fed with antibiotics, yet people knowingly eat chicken.)
+- Avoid any food that triggers the testosterone level (such as junk food and stick to organic meat, as it is common knowledge that chickens are fed with antibiotics, yet people knowingly eat chicken.)

 - Practise alternative therapies such as yoga and meditation